vidhyashalini/Text_Analyzer/README.md

 # Text_Analyzer
-Analyzing the text or paragraph in string using a string methods
+Analyzing the text or paragraph in string using  string methods